wjtje/wcaf/README.md

 ## Using built-in components

 WCAF includes a few components to get you started.
-These components include the Button Component, Led Component, and Interval Component.
+These components include the Button Component, Led Component, Interval Component, and Sensor Component.

 ### Button Component